 The Great Western Society have the goal of creating a County class locomotive in late British Railways condition that is as authentic as possible recognising the need to satisfy and safety or technical constraints now in place.
 To achieve this the Great Western Society was granted the ownership of major components parts of two donor locomotives which will form the basis of the reconstruction.

 The underframes are from Modified Hall 7927 Willington Hall.
 The boiler to be rebuilt for the project was taken from Stanier 8F 48518.
 Whilst it may appear unusual to use a boiler from an LMS design it is worth noting that Hawksworth utilised precisely the same boiler when he built the first County class locomotive in 1945.
+Modifying the firebox from 48518 does mean that the new locomotive will have a boiler pressure of 225psi rather than the original 280psi (later down rated to 250psi) of the County class.

 Many additional parts are required to produce a working County class locomotive.
 Some of these are available from the stock of standard GWR locomotive parts and some others, including items from scrapped County class locomotives, have been donated by enthusiasts.
 However, many will have to be manufactured from scratch.